 - Crystal King: “I bought a recliner chair with electronic remote for reclining, heat, massage.
 It worked less than 6 months, BUT Costco is amazing about accepting returns!”

-YOUR TURN: Have you bought furniture from Costco?
+Have you bought furniture from Costco?
 What do you think of the price, quality and your shopping experience overall?
-Write in with a comment and let us know!
+Let us know in our Clark.com Community!

 And to learn about the best deals and coupons at Costco Wholesale this month, visit ClarkDeals.com!